 Modern glamping is a wonderful twist in the tale of camping: while the core ideal is no different from that of previous generations, it does breathe new life into a pursuit we all know and love.

 But consider carefully what kind of glamping experience you wish for.
 Often, we hear from would-be purist glampers who, while enjoying the novelty of their glamping accommodation, find that the children miss having other kindred spirits to play with, a swimming pool to splash around in and all the hubbub and activities that only a well-run campsite can provide.

 Glamping with a twist

 So how glamorous is glamping?
-Well this can vary: it might be a lavishly constructed yurt with solid wood floor, fur throws, log burner, insulated walls and sprung beds.
+Well, this can vary: it might be a lavishly constructed yurt with a solid wood floor, fur throws, log burner, insulated walls and sprung beds.

 Purists may expect their glamping experience to include a daily visit to the farm to collect freshly laid eggs, but there are plenty of places where you can expect to find more going on for families – after all, the excitement of collecting eggs can only last so long.

 The trick is to tread carefully: one man’s romantic ideal is another’s abject misery.